nabilaijtihatil/nabilaijtihatil/README.md

 👋 Hi, Welcome to my GitHub profile!

 I’m Nabila Ijtihatil Ismail.
-I'm currently learning about Data Analysis and Business Intelligence.
-I have worked on several mini projects related to this using several tools such as PostgreSQL, Google Colab, Tableau, and PowerBI
+I'm currently learning about Data Analysis, Data Visualization, and Business Intelligence.
+I have worked on several mini projects related to this using several tools such as PostgreSQL, Big Query, Google Colab, Tableau, and PowerBI

 <!---